nice-game-hints/deponia/README.md

 # Deponia

-Nice Game Hints repository for Deponia
+Nice Game Hints repository for Deponia (from Daedalic)